Infinity (philosophy): Aristotle and after

 Sed omne continuum est actualiter existens.
 Igitur quaelibet pars sua est vere existens in rerum natura.
 Sed partes continui sunt infinitae quia non tot quin plures, igitur partes infinitae sunt actualiter existentes.

 But every continuum is actually existent.
 Therefore any of its parts is really existent in nature.
 But the parts of the continuum are infinite because there are not so many that there are not more, and therefore the infinite parts are actually existent.

 The parts are actually there, in some sense.
 However, in this view, no infinite magnitude can have a number, for whatever number we can imagine, there is always a larger one: "There are not so many (in number) that there are no more."

 Aristotle's views on the continuum foreshadow some topological aspects of modern mathematical theories of the continuum.
 Aristotle's emphasis on the connectedness of the continuum may have inspired—in different ways—modern philosophers and mathematicians such as Charles Sanders Peirce, Cantor, and L. E. J. Brouwer.

 Among the scholastics, Aquinas also argued against the idea that infinity could be in any sense complete or a totality.

 Aristotle deals with infinity in the context of the prime mover, in Book 7 of the same work, the reasoning of which was later studied and commented on by Simplicius.

 Roman

 Plotinus

-Plotinus considered infinity, while he was alive, during the 3rd century A.D.
+Plotinus considered infinity, during the 3rd century A.D.